-There is only one way to never see soap scum in a bathroom; never allow anyone to use soap and water!
+There is only one way to avoid soap scum in a bathroom; never allow anyone to use soap and water!
 Soap scum happens when the fatty ingredients in bar soap react with minerals in water and cling to surfaces.
 If you must rely on a hard water source, there will be more soap scum; and when it is allowed to build up and harden, removing it can be difficult.

-Here's how to remove soap scum from every bathroom surface, from glass shower doors, to fiberglass tubs/showers, to natural stone and... ceramic tile, to metal bathroom fixtures, and shower curtains.
+Here's how to remove soap scum from every bathroom surface from glass shower doors to fiberglass tubs/showers.

 01 of 06

 There are plenty of commercial cleaners that promise to remove soap scum from glass shower enclosures.
 Most of them do a good job if used weekly or more often.
 The key is to follow product directions and give the cleaner time to work before wiping or rinsing away.